729149195/Gestalt_VIS_SVG/Readme.md

 > This project is under continuous improvement.
 >
-> The complete program and a more detailed manual will be fully open source after the paper is accepted.
+> The more detailed manual will be fully open source after the paper is accepted.

 ## How to Run the Code